A Likely Geometry of Generative Models: Background and related work

-\textbf{Interpolation in generative models} is typically based on strong assumptions about the data dimension and the generative model. \citet{shao2017riemanniangeometrydeepgenerative, arvanitidis2018latentspaceodditycurvature, wang2021geometrydeepgenerativeimage} propose to use the learned metric for the \textsc{vae} \citep{kingma2022autoencodingvariationalbayes} and generative-adversal network \citep{goodfellow2014generativeadversarialnetworks} (\textsc{gan}) to compute geodesics for interpolation and extract model information.
-Although these approaches provide insight into latent space models, they assume a latent space equipped with a Riemannian metric, and it has been observed that for the geodesic to have high likelihood with respect to the data distribution, it requires incorporating data uncertainty directly into the generative model \citep{hauberg2019bayeslearnmanifoldon, tosi2014metricsprobabilisticgeometries}.
-Diffusion models do not immediately learn a latent representation of the data, and in this case, the interpolation is computed in the noise distribution that arises as the limit of the forward dynamics \citep{song2021scorebasedgenerativemodelingstochastic, song2020improvedtechniquestrainingscorebased, du2020implicitgenerationgeneralizationenergybased}.
-The interpolation scheme is usually linear or spherical interpolation, where spherical interpolation is proposed because in high-dimension an isotropic Gaussian distribution converges to a uniform distribution on a sphere of appropriate radius, assuming that the limiting distribution is isotropic Gaussian. \citet{zheng2024noisediffusioncorrectingnoiseimage} extends spherical interpolation to incorporate image editing using pairs of images.
-Although these methods work well in high-dimensional spaces for Euclidean diffusion models, they are very restrictive on assumptions of dimensionality and the limiting distribution and are, for instance, not applicable to Riemannian diffusion models \citep{debortoli2022riemannianscorebasedgenerativemodelling, huang2022riemanniandiffusionmodels, jo2024generativemodelingmanifoldsmixture}.
-Other works train a diffusion model to generate interpolations \citep{wang2023interpolatingimagesdiffusionmodels}.
-Although this approach shows promising results, it requires additional training and does not relate to any underlying generative model.
+\textbf{Geometry in generative models} is typically based on strong assumptions about the data dimension and the generative model. \citet{shao2017riemanniangeometrydeepgenerative, arvanitidis2018latentspaceodditycurvature, wang2021geometrydeepgenerativeimage, bjerregaard2025riemannian} propose using the learned metric in the latent space for the \textsc{vae} \citep{kingma2022autoencodingvariationalbayes} and the generative-adversarial network (\textsc{gan}) \citep{goodfellow2014generativeadversarialnetworks} to compute geodesics for interpolation and extraction of model information.
+Although these approaches provide insight into latent space models, they assume a latent space equipped with a Riemannian metric, and it has been observed that for the geodesic to have a high likelihood with respect to the data distribution, it requires incorporating data uncertainty directly into the generative model \citep{hauberg2019bayeslearnmanifoldon, tosi2014metricsprobabilisticgeometries, rvae, pmlr-v151-arvanitidis22b}.